 - You may not qualify if you have a poor credit history.

 If you often carry a balance, a low interest credit card could help you save on additional fees and charges.
-Just remember to consider the other features – such as introductory offers, annual fees, and complimentary extras – to help you find a card that suits your needs.
+Just remember to consider the other features – such as introductory offers, annual fees, and complimentary extras – to help you find a card that best suits your needs.